 1. Layered Short Hair Faux Hawk

-For those who’d rather stay on the safe side of bold style, consider a short faux hawk with ample layering.
-These haircuts don’t so much scream anarchy as they do handsome modernity.
-Keep the side hair just a tad shorter than the hair on top to lend everything a uniform appearance.
-Use a little hair product and your fingers to achieve a look that’s as messy as it is precise.
-For the modern man who simply wants to exude sharpness, accept no substitutes.
+If you’d rather stay on the safe side of bold style, a short faux hawk with ample layering is one way to do it.
+This haircut doesn’t scream “anarchy” as much as it does “sharpness.”
+Keep the side hair just a tad shorter than the hair on top to lend everything a uniform appearance, using a little product for styling.
+The end result is a look that’s outwardly precise and just a tad messy.

 2. Deep Part Faux Hawk